 You can only book a Youth ticket from SAS' Swedish website which is available in english.
 You should not book a Student ticket, it is only available for Swedish students.
 Youth ticket gives you the same discounts and can be booked until the day you turn 26.

-Since the cost for data-roaming will be abolished from June 15th within the EU, it might be easier/cheaper to keep your current SIM-card than switching to a Swedish one if you have a SIM-card from the EU.
+Since the cost for data-roaming has been abolished within the EU, it might be easier/cheaper to keep your current SIM-card than switching to a Swedish one if you have a SIM-card from the EU.